bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

 View Type
    A View Type defines the default content of a :ref:`user-dialogs` View.
-   Axon Ivy has predefined View Types, i.e. Page and Component.
+   |axon-ivy| has predefined View Types, i.e. Page and Component.